Wings of Gratitude at CSU Palliative Care Symposium 2023

 Grateful to each one of our artists, who inspire me every day!
 When the attendees saw the wings, they were very impressed with their beauty, but as soon as I shared with them who created the feathers and why, they felt immediately moved and realized how special the whole process is and how much deeper they could connect with patients if given the opportunity.
 Art with a purpose, a catalyst indeed!
 Several attendees also created feathers and we integrated them in the wings as a truly healing community!

-New venues to be announced!
+New venues are to be announced!
 With deep Gratitude for each one of YOU, your presence, dedication, and our strong, supportive community,

 Enjoy the complete slide show here https://youtu.be/i2OsXBmTtzg